 Mobile Optimisation Is Non-Negotiable

 Page speed matters enormously.
 Google has been pretty straightforward on this.
-If your own site is slower than a wet weekend, you’re not going to be doing well in the voice-search rankings (or any other kind of search ranking).
+If your site is slower than a wet weekend, you’re not going to be doing well in the voice-search rankings (or any other kind of search ranking).

 Ensure your website’s responsive, meaning it adjusts correctly depending on what screen size someone is using.
 This isn’t optional anymore.